Renewable Resources Management

 RRMT preparation

 Yukon University offers a variety of courses to help students upgrade their skills.
 Contact the School of Science to meet with a Program Advisor to personalize your upgrading needs.
-Some courses are offered for students in rural Yukon via distributed learning using video conference.
+Some courses are offered for students in rural Yukon as online or Hybrid format courses.

 Yukon First Nations Core Competency